abhinav153/Artificial-General-Intelligence/index.md

 1. Legg, Shane, and Marcus Hutter.
 “A collection of definitions of intelligence.”
 Frontiers in Artificial Intelligence and applications157 (2007): 17
 2. Goertzel, Ben.
 “Artificial general intelligence: concept, state of the art, and future prospects.”
 Journal of Artificial General Intelligence 5.1 (2014): 1–48.
 3. http://mathnathan.com/2014/07/artificial-general-intelligence-concept-state-of-the-art-and-future-prospects/
+4. Laird, John E., Christian Lebiere, and Paul S. Rosenbloom.
+“A standard model of the mind: Toward a common computational framework across artificial intelligence, cognitive science, neuroscience, and robotics.”
+Ai Magazine 38.4 (2017): 13–26.